 The Rafale features a compound-sweep low-mounted main wing, and all-moving high-mounted canard foreplanes mounted just behind the cockpit.
 The wing has full-span elevons and leading edge slats.
 On the prototypes, there was an airbrake on either side of the fuselage, just forward of the tail, but the airbrakes were deleted in production machines.

-The Rafale is aerodynamically unstable to provide agility, and the machine features a digital "fly-by-wire (FBW)" system to keep it flying right.
+The Rafale is aerodynamically unstable to provide agility; the machine features a digital "fly-by-wire (FBW)" system to keep it flying right.
 The fighter also has excellent short-field capabilities.
 A brake parachute is fitted in a fairing below the tailfin.

 The aircraft has a fixed, removable inflight refueling probe mounted on the upper right side of the nose, and tricycle landing gear.
 The nose gear has twin wheels and retracts backward, while the main gear have single wheels and hinge in the wings toward the fuselage.
 The Rafale is designed to be reliable and easy to maintain under austere field conditions.

 DASSAULT RAFALE: _____________________ _________________ _______________________ spec metric english _____________________ _________________ _______________________ wingspan 10.90 meters 35 feet 9 inches wing area 46.0 sq_meters 495.16 sq_feet length 15.30 meters 50 feet 2 inches height 5.34 meters 17 feet 6 inches empty weight 9,060 kilograms 19,975 pounds MTO weight 19,500 kilograms 42,990 pounds max speed 2,130 KPH 1,325 MPH / 1,150 KT combat radius 1,095 KM 680 MI / 590 NMI _____________________ _________________ _______________________